Getting Started with Netiqo

 Host Class

-Main class for web server management with optional HTTPS support.
+Main class for web server management with optional support for HTTPS.

 Host Constructor